Charley Casserly: Washington Redskins

 During the NFL players strike in 1987, Casserly put together the Washington Redskins "replacement" team that went 3–0 before the strike ended, including a Monday Night win against a Dallas team that featured a number of its star players.
 That experience was the subject of the Warner Bros. feature film, "The Replacements," that starred Keanu Reeves and Gene Hackman.

 Promoted to general manager after Beathard resigned in 1989, Casserly sustained the Washington Redskin’s history of uncovering high-quality players in the later rounds of the draft.
 He used a fifth-round draft pick in 1990 to select Southwest Louisiana quarterback Brian Mitchell.
 Washington Redskins then converted Mitchell into a running back/kick returner, where he later joined Jim Brown as the only players in NFL history to lead the league in combined net yards four times.
 In 1996, Casserly plucked Auburn University running back Stephen Davis in the fourth round.
 Davis paced the NFC in rushing in 1999 with 1,450 yards.
 Casserly also drafted future Pro Bowlers in wide receiver Keenan McCardell (12th round, 1991) and tight end Frank Wycheck (sixth round, 1993).
 During the 1999 off-season, Casserly acquired veteran quarterback Brad Johnson who responded with a Pro Bowl season.

 In 1999, Sports Illustrated, Pro Football Weekly, The Sporting News and USA Today named Casserly their NFL Executive of the Year at mid-season.
 On draft day in 1999, Casserly acquired all of the New Orleans Saints 1999 selections, plus their first and third-round picks in 2000 by swapping the WFT's fifth selection in the first round for the Saints' 12th choice.
-He still managed to obtain the player that Washington wanted, selecting future Pro Bowl cornerback Champ Bailey.
-Casserly was fired in 1999 by new team owner Daniel Snyder.
+He still managed to obtain the player that Washington wanted, selecting future Pro Bowl and Hall of Fame cornerback Champ Bailey.
+Casserly was fired in July 1999 by new team owner Daniel Snyder.